DenisAnisimov/BankOfCatan/README.md

 # BankOfCatan

-A program for creating and printing game bank cards used when using The Bankers of Catan extension in the Catan game.
+A program for creating and printing game bank cards used when using The Bankers of Catan (Katani pankur) extension in the Catan game.

 ![Screenshot](/screenshot1.png)